 Fax: (253) 833-6675

 The Gluten Intolerance Group (GIG) focuses on outreach, advocacy, and education for people who must follow gluten-free diets.
 It offers a recipe database and a listing of celiac disease-friendly health-care professionals.
-Its Gluten-Free Restaurant Awareness Program aims to educate restaurant owners about how to offer a gluten-free menu and avoid common problems (such as cross-contamination).
+It has programs to educate restaurant owners about how to offer a gluten-free menu and avoid common problems (such as cross-contamination).
 It also includes the Gluten-Free Certification Organization, which issues the GF label certifying that a product does not contain gluten.

 CELIAC DISEASE AWARENESS CAMPAIGN